[Adapted from an investigation into the effect of ageing on expert memory with CHREST, UKCI 2007].

 CHREST (Chunk Hierarchy and REtrieval STructures) is a cognitive architecture that models human perception, learning, memory, and problem solving.
-Influenced by the earlier EPAM model, it originated from modeling work on chess expertise.
+Influenced by the earlier EPAM model, it originated from modelling work on chess expertise.

 The model combines low-level aspects of cognition (e.g., mechanisms monitoring information in short-term memory) with high-level aspects of cognition (e.g., use of strategies).
 It consists of perception facilities for interacting with the external world, short-term memory stores (in particular, visual and verbal memory stores), a long-term memory store, and associated mechanisms for problem solving.
 Short-term memory in CHREST contains references to chunks held in long-term memory, which are recognised through the discrimination network from information acquired by the perception system.
 (See the figure for an overview of the different parts of CHREST.)